yairchu/yairchu.github.io/site/projects/chess-chase.md

 ### macOS or Windows

-Download the appropriate installer for your OS [from here](https://github.com/yairchu/chess2/releases).
+Download the appropriate installer for your operating system [from here](https://github.com/yairchu/chess2/releases).

 ### iOS